gradle/declarative-gradle/ROADMAP.md

 # Declarative Gradle Roadmap

 Declarative Gradle is an experimental project under active development.
-Below you can see the key milestones we anticipate.
+Below, you can see the key milestones we anticipate.
 All the dates and the scope are aspirational.

 To  discuss the roadmap and the related initiatives, use the